CyphrRiot/ArchRiot/README.md

 update
 ```

-Updates OhmArchy by pulling latest changes and re-running the installer.
+Updates ArchRiot by pulling latest changes and re-running the installer.
 Simple, safe, and reliable - no dangerous migrations.

 ### Backup & Restore